 Applicants are strongly encouraged to complete all general education course requirements prior to the start of the program.

-The application deadline for admission to the Medical Laboratory Technician Program (MLAB) has been extended to July 31.
+The application deadline for admission to the Medical Laboratory Technician Program (MLAB) is May 31, 2023.
 It is recommended students submit a complete application packet once prerequisites have been completed for consideration before the start of the Fall semester class.
 If a student is completing a prerequisite during the Spring or Summer session, an updated official transcript must be submitted to the program.